stages/stages/README.md

 ![Profile views](https://gpvc.arturio.dev/kazion1337?v=3)

   - Everything exhibited on my page is only for educational purposes.
 I am not held responsible for the consequences of using my repositories.
-  - All my projects are old and outdated, most might not work.
+  - All of my projects are old and outdated, most of them might not function anymore.
 Reminder that I remain inactive on github and will probably not return.

 <p align="center">
 <img src ="https://discord.c99.nl/widget/theme-1/197524745930014721.png">